 Sunglasses are mandatory on winter treks.
 Without them, your trek leader could even turn you around.
 There is usually a lot of snow on winter treks.
 So without sunglasses, snow blindness is a huge possibility.

 Winter sun is extremely harsh.
 In fact, it is worse than summer sun because in winter there is snow on the ground that reflects sunlight onto your face.
 So carrying a suncap is very important, especially one with a flap that covers your ears and neck as well.
 We have such caps custom-made for our trekkers.
-You can order them up here.
+Order them here.

 With all these layers, you’re set to go on a winter trek.
 Remember, it is going to be cold right from the base camp.
 So keep your layers ready right when you reach the base camp!